pradeepmotappa/hacks/README.md

-Bunch of COnfigs and Scripts
+Bunch of Configs and Scripts